 - name (str) name of the node - domain (iterable of str) list of domains that this variable is valid over - auxiliary_domains (dict) dictionary of auxiliary domains ({'secondary': ..., 'tertiary': ...}).
 For example, for the single particle model, the particle concentration would be a Variable with domain 'negative particle' and secondary auxiliary domain 'current collector'.
-For the DFN, the particle concentration would be a Variable with domain 'negative particle', secondary domain 'negative electrode' and tertiary domain 'current collector' - Extends - class pybamm.ExternalVariable (name, size, domain=None, auxiliary_domains=None) A node in the expression tree represending an external variable variable
+For the DFN, the particle concentration would be a Variable with domain 'negative particle', secondary domain 'negative electrode' and tertiary domain 'current collector' - Extends - class pybamm.VariableDot (name, domain=None, auxiliary_domains=None)